David R. Hyde

 Rev. Howard J. Kenna, C.S.C., Memorial Director of the Center for Zebrafish Research, Department of Biological Sciences

-Office: 027 Galvin Life Science Center
+Office: 027 Galvin Life Sciences Center

 David R. Hyde’s lab studies how damaged or dying adult nerve cells in the zebrafish retina are regenerated.
 Injury to the retina triggers a group of retinal cells, called Muller glial cells, to act like neuronal stem cells and generate neuronal progenitor cells.
 These neuronal progenitors migrate to the damaged retinal region and differentiate into the missing neurons so that the blinded fish can again see.
 This regeneration is so specific that only the missing neurons are regenerated and only in the damaged area.